The Entropic Signature of Class Speciation in Diffusion Models: Theoretical Analysis

+This object depends on how much posterior mass is assigned to class $s$ and how different the two score fields are.
+A useful quantity for tracking this pairwise competition is the log-posterior ratio

-This quantity is antisymmetric ($\Lambda_{ik}=-\Lambda_{ki}$) and can be read as a summary of how strongly $x_t$ favors class $i$ over $k$.
-Values near zero correspond to strong mixing between the two classes, while large values indicate that the two classes are well separated at noise level $t$.
-In the following, we show how these pairwise ``mixing variables'' control the entropy dynamics.
+This quantity measures how strongly $x_t$ favors class $r$ over class $s$.
+Values near zero correspond to strong mixing between the two classes, while large absolute values indicate that they are well separated at noise level $t$.
+In the following, we show how these pairwise log-odds govern the entropy dynamics.